The prompt to install a web app lets users add your app to their homescreen. Users that add apps to homescreens engage those apps more.

 In order for a user to be able to install your Progressive Web App, it needs to meet the following criteria:

 The web app is not already installed.

-- Meets a user engagement heuristic (currently, the user has interacted with the domain for at least 30 seconds, this is not a requirement anymore)
+- Meets a user engagement heuristic (previously, the user had to interact with the domain for at least 30 seconds, this is not a requirement anymore)

 - Includes a web app manifest that includes: